liuandy1207/notes/topics/c/model.md

 Both global memory sections are created and intialized at **COMPILE TIME**.

 ### Stack Frames
-Every function call generates a stack frame. <br>
+Every function call generates a stack frame.
+Space for the stack frame is only reserved upon a function call. <br>
+When a function returns, the stack frame is removed and the control flow returns the caller.

 Stack frames begin at the **HIGHEST** memory address available. <br>
 Each subsequent stack frame is placed at increasingly lower addresses. <br>
 **STACK OVERFLOW** occurs when the stack grows large enough to collide with other sections of memory.